ubirch/ubirch-goclient-chirpstack-connector/README.md

 All configuration values can be set via the environment or a configuration file.
 The default path for the configuration file if the folder above the `src` directory.
 This can be changed by setting the `UGCC_CONFIG_FILE` environment variable. `UGCC_` (UbirchGoclientChirpstackConnector) is a prefix for all environment variables.
 All configuration values that have no default value must be set manually.

 ### Logging Configuration
+Note that before the configuration file is loaded, logs will be written to `"/dev/stdout"`
 #### 'UGCC_DEFAULT_LOG_FILE'
 ```
 Descr:  Sets the log file to be used for post-config logging.